 With this Adoptable storage feature, User can merge the storage space in external SD cards with internal SD.
-But to do so the SD card should be compatible to be used as adoptable storage.
-Currently there’s no SD card rating system to find if its suitable for Adoptable Storage function.
+But to do so the SD card should be compatible to work as adaptable storage.
+Currently, there’s no SD card rating system to find if its suitable for Adoptable Storage function.
 You will need to test memory card after purchase to find out if it meets Adoptable Storage qualities.

 To overcome this issue, SD association introduced this new App Performance rating for SD cards,

-The basic rating for App performance will be denoted as “App performance Class 1” or A1
+The basic rating for App performance is denoted as “App performance Class 1” or A1

 SD cards with A1 rating are qualified for Adoptable storage, and optimal App performance as well.

 A1 Rated SD cards will meet or exceed the following specs :